Blendify/blender-manual/trunk/blender_docs/manual/physics/dynamic_paint/brush.rst

 Multiply Depth
    Multiplies brushes "depth intersection" effect.
    Basically you can adjust displace and wave strength depending on brush speed.
-Smudge settings
+Do Smudge
    Enabling Smudge makes the brush "smudge" (or "smear") existing colors on the surface as it moves.
-   The strength of this effect can be defined from the "Smudge Strength" property.
+   The strength of this effect can be defined from the *Smudge Strength* property.

    Even when smudge is enabled brush still does its normal paint effect.
    If you want a purely smudging brush use zero alpha.
-   It is also possible to have "Erase" option enabled together with smudge.
+   It is also possible to have *Erase* option enabled together with smudge.

 Waves Panel